Trump Needed To Use $10K In Charity Money For Portrait Of Himself Because No Else Wanted It, His Lawyer Says

 “Candidates can go out and raise money for charity.
 That’s absolutely proper,” he added.

-As CNN reports, another issue, in this case, is the question of whether a sitting president can be sued in state court for actions that he allegedly committed before he was sworn in.
-According to CNN, the New York appeals court is mulling this issue because there’s recent precedent for this as separate defamation lawsuit filed by former Apprentice contestant Summer Zervos has been permitted to move forward.
+As CNN reports, another issue in this case is the question of whether a sitting president can be sued in state court for actions that he allegedly committed before he was sworn in.
+According to CNN, the New York appeals court is mulling this issue because there’s recent precedent for this as a separate defamation lawsuit filed by former Apprentice contestant Summer Zervos has been permitted to move forward.

 .@realDonaldTrump’s attys sought to dismiss a lawsuit alleging Trump misused his charity.
 The judge was…skeptical. https://t.co/JN0CvGn5SX